 The post-bath routine.

 With the first baby bath time complete, you can breathe a sigh of relief and (hopefully) reflect that it wasn’t as challenging as you’d thought.
 But maybe you’re wondering about what to do next to settle and comfort your little one.
 “Warm a baby towel and then lay it out ready,” advises Craig, dad of a newborn.
-“When he comes out of the bath, he can get warm and cosy quickly.”
-You could finish by moisturising, and even trying a massage, with a soothing lotion that’s gentle on delicate newborn skin – such as the Baby Dove Sensitive Moisture Lotion
+“When your baby comes out of the bath, they can get warm and cosy quickly.”
+You could finish by moisturising and trying a massage with a soothing lotion that’s gentle on delicate newborn skin – such as the Baby Dove Sensitive Moisture Lotion

 Although you might think differently, there really are no rules to baby bath time.
 From the moment your baby arrives, it’s up to you how often you bath them and when to do it – although it can be a little easier if they aren’t too tired, hungry or full.
 Some parents prefer making it part of the evening routine but Laura, mum of two, found earlier in the day worked for her: “When both my babies were newborn, I bathed them mid-morning when they were most alert and most rested”